IshaanRaja/decentchat.ishaanraja.com/README.md

 # decentchat.ishaanraja.com
-This is the official website for the DecentChat reference client.
-Coming soon!
+The official website for the DecentChat reference client.